-Dr. Ravi Kumar Putluru achieved his Doctor of Veterinary Medicine degree in India in 2002 and a Master of Animal Science from the University of Hawaii.
-Dr. Putluru worked in animal ER and private practice and witnessed pet euthanasia due to owners inability to pay.
+Dr. Ravi Kumar Putluru is responsible for all medical and surgical operations at the Norwood Clinic and the Cassat Regional Veterinary Hospital.
+He achieved his Doctor of Veterinary Medicine degree in 2002 and a Master of Animal Science in 2007.
+Dr. Putluru worked in animal ER and private practice and witnessed pet euthanasia due to owners’ inability to pay.
 Driven by a desire to help avoid preventable euthanasia Dr. Putluru sought to provide low-cost veterinary services.

 Dr. Putluru became the first full-time spay/neuter veterinarian for FCNMHP.
-After leaving for a private practice for three years, he returned as a medical director for the veterinary clinic.
-Under his guidance, our clinic has grown more than 80 percent, helping us care for local pets.
+After a brief stint in private practice, he returned to his passion as a medical director for FCNMHP.
+Under his guidance, our clinic and regional hospital have grown into leaders across the Southeast region.